 - The is_a pointer.

-To facilitate this, each class header file should provide macros that declare instance variables and methods:
+To facilitate this, each class header file should provide macros that declare instance variables and methods, for example:

-For a derived class, layouts of class struct and object struct would look like this:
+For your derived class, layouts of class struct and object struct would look like this:

 For systems where no C++ compiler exists, this approach also presents a viable means for object-oriented programming.